shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student at the [College of Information Sciences and Technology](https://ist.psu.edu/) at Pennsylvania State University.
 I am currently contributing to the [PrivaSeer](https://privaseer.ist.psu.edu) project, which focuses on making privacy policies more accessible and understandable.
-Additionally, I have addressed social bias in semi-supervised text classification during my tenure at the University of Ottawa.

 <font color="green">My research interests lie in the confluence of NLP, Human-Centered AI, Responsible AI, Safety and Privacy in Large Language Models, LLM Alignment (RLHF, RLAIF), LLM Agents, and Multi-Agent LLM Systems.</font>